Floorp-Projects/Floorp/remote/doc/Usage.md

 	[<port>]

-You can use this to instruct the remote agent to bind to a particular port on your system.  port is optional, which means `firefox --remote-debugging-port` will bind the HTTPD to the default `localhost:9222`.
+You can use this to instruct the Remote Agent to bind to a particular port on your system.  port is optional, which means `firefox --remote-debugging-port` will bind the HTTPD to the default `localhost:9222`.